What is a Portable Air Conditioner (PAC)?

 The exhaust hose extracts the heat from your current room to the outdoors.
 Technically you could exhaust the hose into an adjoining room—however, that room will accumulate all the heat that is being extracted.
 Can I add an extension to the exhaust hose so it can reach further?

-The longer the exhaust is, the less effective it will be in removing the heat from your room.
+Only use the installation kit provided by the manufacturer.
+Most manufacturer's warn against the extension of the exhaust hose.
+Improper installation could void any existing warranties.
+Furthermore, the longer the exhaust is, the less effective it will be in removing the heat from your room.
 We don’t suggest it.How can I improve the performance of my portable air conditioner?

 Several factors can affect the performance of your portable air conditioner.
 Foremost is whether your unit’s BTU is suitable for your space.
 An inadequate BTU will not result in cooling.
 Other factors can affect performance, too: rooms with large open doorways or within open-plan spaces; rooms with poor insulation or high ceilings; south-facing rooms with copious direct sunlight.
 If any of these are the case, see if you can tighten up the insulation and overall boundaries, and add light-colored window coverings.
 Another factor is room occupancy.
 Crowded rooms will be hotter and require a more powerful unit to cool down.My portable air conditioner is not cooling down my space.
 Why?